 Its coast is surrounded by white sand beaches and blue lagoons.
 One of Samoa’s most pristine beaches, Lalomanu Beach on the southeastern tip of Upolu with its translucent lagoon, is a protected marine reserve, teeming with a magnitude of tropical fish species and marine life.

 Upolu’s interior exudes a very special and mystic charm.
 There are numerous tracks that lead deep through lush rainforests to a number or rivers and dramatically beautiful waterfalls.

 O Le Pupu-Pui National Park contains Samoa’s highest mountain, Mt.
 Fito at 1100 metres as well as Togitogiga Falls and some good hiking trails.
-Papapapai-Tai Falls, with a 100-meter drop, makes these very spectacular falls.
+Papapapai-Tai Falls, with a 100 metre drop makes these very spectacular falls.
 The Papase’ea Sliding Rocks are just six kilometres southwest of Apia.
 A soft vegetation under the water makes it possible to easily slide down the falls into the natural pool below.
 The idyllic To Sua Ocean Trench attracts those keen to enjoy a surreal swim in a giant swimming hole.